Postcards and greetings cards

 2017 – Santa over Swanage

-Based on the view we had grown to love from Durlston Country park and including both Peveril and Ballard points.
+Based on the view we had grown to love from Durlston Country park and including both Peveril and Ballard points. ( now replaced by 8 x 4 card)

 2017 – Santa over Chapmans Pool

 More a representation of the end of Houns Tout, with Portland in the background.
-Not as popular a seller as unless people got out of their cars and walked they didn’t recognise the view.
+Not as popular a seller as unless people got out of their cars and walked they didn’t recognise the view. ( now replaced by 8 x 4 card)

 2018 – Santa over Wareham